 The Ideas Book explains how to generate excellent ideas, and how to run brilliant brainstorms.
 The techniques can either be used to work on your own, or to stimulate ideas when convening a brainstorm.
-Kevin’s series of speeches and training have already been experienced by over 1,000 people.
+Kevin’s series of speeches and training have already been experienced by over 2,000 people.
 Combined with The Diagrams Book, it makes a powerful training course in how to have a Point of View and a persuasive Line of Argument.
-Satisfied customers already include Discovery Channel, Motorola, The Guardian, EE, Strutt & Parker, Royal Mail, Maxus, Mindshare, Carat, and JWT.
+Satisfied customers already include News UK, Publicis, Discovery Channel, Motorola, The Guardian, EE, Strutt & Parker, Royal Mail, Maxus, Mindshare, Carat, and JWT.

 WHS Smith Book of the Month and nominated for CMI Management Book of the Year.